 This Oxford Summer Advanced Study Program, modeled on the Oxford University teaching system, is designed for elite high school students to experience the study life of Oxford University undergraduates.

-Apart from interactive tutorials structured around group discussions and debate, students will participate in creative workshops and Master Classes in key skills, and can also choose optional SAT or IELTs preparation modules at no extra cost.
+Apart from interactive tutorials structured around group discussions and debate, students will participate in creative Workshops and Master Classes in key skills, and can also choose optional SAT or IELTs preparation modules at no extra cost.
 They are expected to research independently to prepare for their tutorial subjects, this helps develop many extremely useful transferable skills, including independent thinking, confidence, and self-reliance.
 They will also receive a one-to-one tutorial every week in their chosen two subjects.
 The maximum class size is 6 students.
 The small group tutorial system encourages interactions and direct feedback, which allows students to study selected subjects in greater depth.

-The Oxford Summer Advanced Study Program includes:
+Oxford Summer Advanced Study Program includes:

-- Independent Work – research and self-study on tutorial subjects.
+- Independent Work: research and self-study on tutorial subjects.

-- Formal Hall & Graduation Ceremony – Formal Hall meal before graduation ceremony.
+- Formal Hall & Graduation Ceremony: Formal Hall meal before graduation ceremony.

-- Networking – periods of free time and guided tours and activities around the city for socialising with like-minded high achieving students from all over the world.
+- Networking: periods of free time and guided tours and activities around the city for socialising with like-minded high achieving students from all over the world.

 Students choose two tutorial subjects to specialise in from the following list of academic subjects when applying the course.
 Students staying for four weeks may study the same subjects for the full duration of the course or may change after two weeks.

 - International Business Management